Diversity and inclusion

 - the Australian Public Service Commission Indigenous Pathways program

-- the Department of Human Services Indigenous Apprenticeships Programme
+- Services Australia's Indigenous Apprenticeships Programme

 - the Australian Government Indigenous Lateral Entry Program (AGILE)